 The Yorkshire Post reminds us that Lies We Tell had its humble beginnings on location in Bradford and other places in Yorkshire, England.
 The director of the film, Mitu Misra, was raised in Bradford.
-This is his first time out as a director, although he has been involved with film-making for many years.
+This is his first time out as a director, although he has been interested in film-making for many years.
 From the scene below, it seems he and his director of photography, Santosh Sivan, have captured his home beautifully on screen!

 Gabriel Byrne and Sibylla Deen walking in Yorkshire

 After receiving the red carpet World Premiere treatment at the Raindance Film Festival in London, winning awards at the Nottingham International Film Festival, and heading down under for the Byron Bay Australia Film Festival, Lies We Tell is poised to travel to two more festivals (so far!) before its UK/US general release in February 2018.

 Mumbai Film Festival

 Lies We Tell screens as part of the World Cinema section on October 17.